Jincheng97/ParkiTech/README.md

 # ParkiTech
 A parking lot recommendation system.
-This is the final project of CSE 6242 Data &amp; Visual Anaytics.
+This is the final project of CSE 6242 Data &amp; Visual Analytics.

 Our project aims to solve the parking spot finding problem in San Francisco.
 We want to design a user-friendly parking recommendation system to help drivers find the desirable parking spots near their destination.
 The technical difficulties can be broken down into 3 main problems: time series analysis, geographic data aggregation and risk-distance-cost trade-off problem.
 Detailed description can be found in [our final project report](https://github.com/Jincheng97/ParkiTech/blob/master/CSE6242_final.pdf).